Circumcision Vasectomy Australia

 Circumcision

 Male circumcision is a surgical procedure that involves the removal of the foreskin, a fold of skin that covers the head (glans) of the penis.
-This procedure has been practiced for various reasons, including cultural, religious, and medical, in different parts of the world and throughout history.
+This procedure has been practised for various reasons, including cultural, religious and medical, in different parts of the world and throughout history.

 Circumcision can be performed for various reasons: